anacierdem/libdragon-docker/README.md

 This will build and start the container and may take a while as it will initialize the docker container and build the toolchain from scratch.

+Then start the docker container using;

+    npm start

 Then you will be able to work on the files simultaneously with the container and any built binaries will be available in `libdragon-source` as it is mounted on the container.
 You will need to share your working drive from docker UI for it to be able to access your workspace for Windows hosts.

-You can also start / stop the docker container using;
+You can also stop the container via;

-    npm start
     npm stop

 To build the examples do;